SaarthShah/PowerOutageAnalysis/README.md

 <iframe src="Plots/hypplot2.html" width=800 height=600 frameBorder=0></iframe>

 Conclusion: Based on the plot and our P-value of 0.0, at a significance level of 5%, we can reject the null hypothesis in favor of the alternative hypothesis.
 The median duration of outages over the weekend does seem to be greater than the median duration of outages over the weekdays.
-And this makes sense because it is likely that restoration teams either don't work at all on weekends (delaying the restoration by days) or they just don't work as much on weekends as they do on weekends.
+However, there could be **other confounding factors** that may be causing this difference.One possible explanation is that it is likely that restoration teams either don't work at all on weekends (delaying the restoration by days) or they just don't work as much on weekends as they do on weekends.

+Our hypothesis test helps provide insight into our original question.
+Now that we know that our power outage median is higher on the weekends, it can provide insight to the relevant stakeholders on how to improve the restoration process.
+For example, if the restoration team is not working on weekends, then the stakeholders can try to convince the team to work on weekends.
+If the team is working on weekends, but not as much as they do on weekdays, then the stakeholders can try to convince the team to work more on weekends.
+This can help improve the restoration process and reduce the median duration of outages.